chocolatey/choco-wiki/How-To-Host-Feed.md

  * Brandon - [Host NuGet Server in Azure](http://netitude.bc3tech.net/2015/01/07/create-your-own-hosted-nuget-server-in-azure/)

 ##### Chocolatey Server Setup
 [Chocolatey Server](https://chocolatey.org/packages/chocolatey.server) is a simple Nuget.Server that is ready to rock and roll.
 It has already completed Steps 1-3 of NuGet's [host your own remote feed](https://docs.nuget.org/Create/Hosting-Your-Own-NuGet-Feeds#creating-remote-feeds).
+Version 0.1.2 has the following additional adds:

+* Uses same enhanced NuGet that Chocolatey uses so you can see more information in search if you choose to use those things.
+* Allows packages up to 2GB.
+Package size can be controlled through [maxAllowedContentLength](https://msdn.microsoft.com/en-us/library/ms689462(v=vs.90).aspx) and [maxRequestLength](https://msdn.microsoft.com/en-us/library/e1f13641(v=vs.100).aspx).

+Set it up:

  1. Install the [Chocolatey Server](https://chocolatey.org/packages/chocolatey.server) package - `choco install chocolatey.server -y`
  1. Configure IIS appropriately for the package.